Gwynedd: Welsh speakers

 Gwynedd has the highest proportion of people in Wales who can speak Welsh.
-According to the 2011 census, 65.4% aged three and over stated that they could speak Welsh.
+According to the 2021 census, 64.4% of the population aged three and over stated that they could speak Welsh, while 64.4% noted that they could speak Welsh in the 2011 census.

 It is estimated that 83% of the county's Welsh-speakers are fluent, the highest percentage of all counties in Wales.
-The age group with the highest proportion of Welsh speakers in Gwynedd were those between ages 5–15, of whom 92.3% stated that they could speak Welsh.
+The age group with the highest proportion of Welsh speakers in Gwynedd were those between ages 5 and 15, of whom 92.3% stated that they could speak Welsh in 2011.

 The proportion of Welsh speakers in Gwynedd declined between 1991 and 2001, from 72.1% to 68.7%, even though the proportion of Welsh speakers in Wales as a whole increased during that decade to 20.5%.

-The Annual Population Survey estimated that as of June 2022, 76.3% of those in Gwynedd aged three years and above could speak Welsh.
+The Annual Population Survey estimated that as of March 2023, 77.0% of those in Gwynedd aged three years and above could speak Welsh.